ProSeries Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, ProSeries looks like an average dry dog food.
+Judging by its ingredients alone, ProSeries Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.